 Layer 1: Protective cognition

-Our cognitive filters are the most responsive to individual action.
+Our cognitive filters are easiest for us to adjust.
 (Hence, they get a lot of attention in the self-development and self-improvement literature.
 In that literature, they are often framed as flaws to overcome.
 That’s ironic, because the research suggests we’d respond to this information about ourselves much better if we thought of these filters as features instead…)

 How we process information is not rational; it is motivated.

 Motivated reasoning is the search for new information or explanations that confirm our beliefs.
 The Flood did not come, therefore our faith must have worked!
-We develop a filter – a confirmation bias – to help us find more reasons to validate the cognitive commitments we’ve already made.
+We develop a filter – a confirmation bias – to help us find more reasons to validate the cognitive commitments we’ve already made to ourselves.

-Belief perseverance is the search for reasons to reject new information that might undermine our beliefs.
+Belief perseverance is the search for reasons to reject any new information that might undermine our beliefs.

-Skeptic: “These aliens you claim to be in contact with…They never contacted any of us!”
+Skeptic: “These aliens you claim contacted you…They never contacted any of us!”

 Believer: “Of course not.
 None of you are believers!”